eflautt/ga-data-science/lessons/lesson2/readme.md

 Describe data structure and the information being collected Explore variables, data types via select

 <a name="codealong"></a>
-## Codealong- Pandas intro (30 minutes)
+## Codealong- Numpy and Pandas intro (30 minutes)
 See labs/lesson2_numpy_and_pandas.ipynb
+What is Numpy and Pandas?
+Pandas is built on Pandas.
+In Numpy we use arrays. (see example in notebook).
+With arrays you can do
+1. basic math.
+2. splicing, indexing etc.

+Pandas is uses data structures that will look more familiar to folks who have used excel or other spreadsheet based tools.
+In Pandas will use a Dataframe.
+A Dataframe contains rows and columns.

+Similarly you can select pieces of data, do basic operations and calculate summary statistics.
+Let's see some examples. (see lab)

+Additionally, we often have to merge data together, correct missing data, and plot our findings.
+Let's see some examples of each of these.

 <a name="introduction3"></a>
 ## Lab walk through (5 min)
 This is lab is based on a quiz given in Roger Peng Coursera class Computing for Data Analysis.
 During the lab you will read in and merge two datasets "ozone" and "data".
 By the end of the lab you will:
 1. Merge datasets
-2. Check basic fetures- column names, number of observations
+2. Check basic features- column names, number of observations
 3. Find and drop missing values
 4. Find basic stats mean, max (more on these next time!)

+The purpose of this lab is to get practice working with Pandas.
+We will dive into the stats more next week.

 <a name="lab"></a>